zix99/sshsysmon/readme.md

 You can often use YAML's inheritance to simplify your config for more than 1 server.

-All servers are iterated throw, and queries for given inspector types.
+All servers are iterated through, and queried for given inspector types.
 The resulting metrics are compared to the alerts, and if any of them are unmet, a notification it sent to all configured channels.

 Configuration is built on three concepts: Drivers, Inspectors, and Channels.